How to Actually Get from Miami to Freeport

 More Island, Less Crowds

-Grand Bahama is HUGE — 96 miles long vs Bimini's 7!
+Grand Bahama is HUGE — about 96 miles long vs Bimini's 7!
 You get real beaches that go on forever, not just a strip of sand.
 Gold Rock Beach alone makes the longer ferry ride worth it.

 Fishing Paradise